-Without being able to drag crowds as it has been doing for the past 8 years, the Kaya in Gandaia, a São Paulo reggae group, dedicated himself to recording his debut album.
+Without being able to drag crowds as he has done in the last 8 years, the Kaya na Gandaiaa reggae group from São Paulo, dedicated itself to recording its debut album.

-The album “Abrindo Os Caminhos Pro Meu Carnaval”, which will be released at the end of this month, also includes the participation of important figures from the Brazilian music scene, such as Roberto Barreto (BaianaSystem) and Afoxé Amigos de Katendê (founded by Môa do Katendê and Mestre Plínio), among others.
+The album ?Abrindo Os Caminhos Pro Meu Carnaval?, to be released at the end of this month, also features participations by important figures of the Brazilian music scene, such as Roberto Barreto (BaianaSystem) and Afoxé Amigos de Katendê (founded by Môa do Katendê and Mestre Plínio), among others.